VidocqH/CS144_Introduction_to_Computer_Networking/sponge/writeups/lab6.md

 This lab took me about [n] hours to do.
 I [did/did not] attend the lab session.

-Program Structure and Design of the NetworkInterface:
+Program Structure and Design of the Router:
 []

 Implementation Challenges: